Stovoy/stovoy.tech/README.md

-# stovoy.tech
+# stovoy.dev

-This repo is all the code for https://stovoy.tech!
+This repo is all the code for https://stovoy.dev!
 Written almost 100% in Rust.

 ## Local development
 Install Tilt (https://tilt.dev) then run: